Vaarajo/Custom-Vision-Crack-Detector/README.md

      * Navigate to https://customvision.ai, open crack detector project and in the top row select **Performance**
      * Select **Prediction URL**
-     * you can find the model name as part of prediction URL
+     * you can find the model name as part of prediction URL *Image URL: https://<REPLACE WITH NAME OF YOUR STORAGE ACCOUNT.blob.core.windows.net[List of Files Path]
+     * please note you need to select list of files path from the dynamic content